 We serve clients throughout Georgia and offer other options for initial consultations if you cannot make it to one of these locations.

 Contact our experienced Georgia burn injury lawyers today

-Burn injuries are some of the most serious injuries a person can incur.
+Burn injuries are some of the most serious injuries a person can suffer.
 With the help of the Atlanta burn injury attorneys of HLM, you can hold the negligent parties responsible for your injuries.
 We diligently work to secure high-value outcomes for burn injury victims and their families.
-Call our Atlanta office at 404-998-8847 or our Savannah office at 912-417-3774 to schedule a free consultation.
+Call our Atlanta or Savannah office to schedule a free consultation.
 You can also complete our contact form.